-To determine the compatibility and impacts on livability of the proposed use on the surrounding area, the Hearings Officer is evaluating the proposal based on the following factors: first, the compatibility of the proposed residential use with the surrounding property; and second, the impact on the livability of the surrounding area with the loss of 10.77 acres of commercially zoned land; third, the compatibly of the project with the appropriate development of the surrounding property; and fourth, the impact of the project on the appropriate development of the surrounding property.
+To determine the compatibility and impacts on livability of the proposed use on the surrounding area, the City Council is evaluating the proposal based on the following factors: first, the compatibility of the proposed residential use with the surrounding property; and second, the impact on the livability of the surrounding area with the loss of 10.77 acres of commercially zoned land; third, the compatibly of the project with the appropriate development of the surrounding property; and fourth, the impact of the project on the appropriate development of the surrounding property.

-The Hearings Officer notes that to assist in considering the above factors, the Hearings Officer will consider the goals and policies of the Salem Area Comprehensive Plan for residential development and siting, general development and siting, and commercial development and siting.
-The Hearings officer will also review the City's argument about the applicability of SRC 260.090 and well as both the City and Applicant's arguments about the projected deficit of commercial and residential uses respectively.
+The City Council notes that to assist in considering the above factors, the goals and policies of the Salem Area Comprehensive Plan for residential development and siting, general development and siting, and commercial development and siting will be considered.
+The City Council will also review the argument about the applicability of SRC 260.090 and well as both the arguments provided about the projected deficit of commercial and residential uses respectively.